bitcoin-wearables/nft-metadata-service/README.md

 ## Troubleshooting

-If you have questions, contact us at hello@bitcoinwearables.org.
-We're very responsive!
+If you have any questions, send a hi to hello@bitcoinwearables.org.